tetrakai1/SoccerManager.jl/README.md

 # SoccerManager.jl
 A performant soccer simulator for gaming and ML.
 Based on [ESMS](https://github.com/eliben/esms).

 The game consists of (human or "AI") players submitting [teamsheets](data/teamsheets/apesht.txt) to select footballers from a [roster](data/rosters/ape.txt).
 The data for a pair of teams is then plugged into a game engine that pseudo-randomly chooses whether there was a shot, tackle, injury, etc each minute of the game.
+The results depend on the player ratings, but are also very sensitive to fatigue and the tactics (Attacking, Defensive, etc) used by each team.

 Tuning the ratings of each player so the engine outputs realistic results is an interesting optmization problem.
 For a single league of 20 teams consisting of 30 players each, there are `20*30*6 = 3600` interdependent ratings to fit.
 The ratings are discrete and constrained between 1 and 99, which also poses a difficulty for many optimization algorithms.